-- Volpina from Miraculous Ladybug is an Evil Knockoff of users of the fox miraculous created by Hawk Moth using the power of the butterfly miraculous.
-She has all of the same powers that the fox miraculous bestows, but she is able to create as many illusions as she wants.
-This is in contrast to Rene Rouge, the real owner of the Fox Miraculous, whose special power "Mirage" allows her to create one illusion before needing to recharge.
-At the end of season 2, it is revealed that the assumed limitations on the heroes' powers are due to inexperience rather than a hard limit, meaning that Volpina's apparent superior ability is owed to Hawk Moth's greater experience with his Miraculous, and that Rena Rouge could match or even surpass her with enough practice.
+- Volpina from Miraculous Ladybug is an Evil Knockoff of users of the Fox Miraculous created by Hawk Moth using the power of the Butterfly Miraculous.
+She has all of the same powers that the Fox Miraculous bestows, but she is able to create as many illusions as she wants.
+This is in contrast to Rena Rouge, the real owner of the Fox Miraculous, whose special power "Mirage" allows her to create one illusion before needing to recharge.
+At the end of season 2, it is revealed that the assumed limitations on the heroes' powers are due to inexperience rather than a hard limit, suggesting that Volpina's apparent superior ability is owed to Hawk Moth's greater experience with his Miraculous, and that Rena Rouge could match or even surpass her with enough practice.

 - Also, though they did have the heroes' weaknesses, Antibug and Copycat's powers were at least equal to those of Ladybug and Chat Noir.
 In a Bad Future, Hawk Moth turned Chat Noir into Chat Blanc, with the "unlimited power of destruction," making him able to literally destroy the universe, or at least an area that makes the Milky Way Galaxy seem quite tiny, in one shot he so chose, though it's not clear if that's an entirely new power set or boosting the Chat Noir powers.